Applied Scientist / ML Engineer · available August 2026

 Ohio State University · Columbus, OH / Aug 2021 — Present

-• Designed imagery-aware contrastive metrics for **multimodal machine translation** (WMT 2024), showing that state-of-the-art models depend on visual evidence rather than treating images as regularizers.
+• Designed imagery-aware contrastive metrics for multimodal machine translation (WMT 2024), measuring whether translations depend on paired visual context.

 Role